Buyer’s Market vs Seller’s Market: A Guide to Decoding Market Conditions

 Listing your home during a seller’s market puts you in an ideal position.
 You’re more likely to sell your home quickly and at a higher price.
 But remember: you’ll be in the buyer’s shoes when it’s time to shop for your next home.

-• Your home may sell faster.
+Your home may sell faster.
 In a seller’s market, there’s a good chance you’ll have to move out of your house sooner than you think.
 You’ll have less time to pack, book your moving company, and find a new home.
 To avoid the stress of a last-minute move, start planning early on.

-• You’ll sell your house for more money.
+You’ll sell your house for more money.
 With competing buyers and rising home prices, you could net more than what recent sales in your neighborhood suggest.
 If you’re looking to move, a seller’s market is a great time to cash out on your home equity.
-Your bank account will thank you!
+Your bank account will thank you.

-• You have more leverage in negotiations.
+You have more leverage in negotiations.
 Price isn’t the only way buyers can sweeten the deal on an offer.
 When multiple buyers battle it out for your home, you can negotiate fewer contingencies and better terms.
-For example, in 2017, a competitive housing market in Western Washington prompted “serious buyers” to waive home inspections and financing contingencies.
-Buyers may also throw in deal sweeteners such as a seller rent back, which allows you to stay in the home (renting from the buyer for a period of time) after closing.
+They often take extra steps to make their offers stand out.

-• You may receive multiple competing offers.
-In February 2021, NAR reported fierce buyer competition, with an average of four offers submitted for every home sold.
 As a seller juggling competing offers, you have multiple options for responding.
 You could choose the “highest and best” offer based on the strength of price and terms and reject the others.
 Or you could counter back and attempt to negotiate with one or more of the offers you receive.
-Evaluating the pros and cons of each could be tricky.
-An experienced real estate agent can help you navigate your choices for the best strategy to sell your home, such as helping you evaluate the strength of an offer beyond its price.

 Buyer’s market: Your buyer has the upper hand